fimusial/DDDServiceSample/README.md

 ```

 #### `HTTP GET /memo/search`
- Searches the Memos using a term and returns their IDs.
+ Searches for Memos based on a text term and returns their IDs.
 Accepts the following query string parameter:
 - `term` - the term to compare against Memo content

 ```